dotnet/designs/accepted/2020/binary-data/binary-data.md

 Naomi is building a cloud-based solution for batch resizing of images.
 She uses Azure Storage Queues to manage requests for image resizing.
 In order to queue a message, she uses the `SendMessageAsync` API.
 The method takes a type called `BinaryData`.
 Curious what this is, she decides to new one up.
-Since the constructor doesn't require any arguments, she immediately explores the instance members.
-Naomi realizes that there are several `SetXxx` methods.
-"Hmm, I need to serialize my object somehow", she concludes that `SetObjectFromJson` is the right API for her.
+Since there is no constructor, she explores the static members.
+Naomi realizes that there are several `FromXxx` methods.
+"Hmm, I need to serialize my object somehow", she concludes that `FromObjectAsJson` is the right API for her.

 ```C#
 Task QueueImageResize(string imageUrl)